 - Read the New Top Article about Exporting in China

-China eats meat more than the quarter of the world
+China eats meat more than a quarter of the world

 Read also the Export Guide for China